Blue-Cardigan/smt-message-collector/README.md

 - Long-running AI and search operations can complete
 - Results are reliably delivered back to the caller

+NB: When hosted in vercel, sometimes the application times out if it finds a lot of relevant tweets.
+This returns an empty reponse.

 ## API Endpoints

 ### POST /api/assistant